WarpedWing/MARS/src/mac_log_sleuth/carver/CLI_USAGE.md

 ```

 This will:
-- Check database integrity and warn if intact

 - Carve all pages for timestamps, URLs, text, and protobufs
 - Use "balanced" filtering mode (confirmed + likely timestamps)
 - Output to `Carved/{dbname}_{timestamp}/` in same directory as source database